 Many higher density developments have been constructed over recent years.
 Chermside residents have witnessed a renewal phase in the suburb’s lifecycle assisted by the development of retail shopping facilities along Gympie and Hamilton Road and the relocation of the Australian Taxation Office as well as the development of the Northern Busway.
 Westfield Chermside, the largest suburban shopping centre in Queensland, is the major retail anchor for all the surrounding suburbs and is the location of a major busway station.

-Developers are still seeking parcels of land within the Central Corridor for future redevelopment.
-This is largely due to the numerous future changes to zoning and increase to height restrictions within areas such as Chermside, Lutwyche, Nundah and Windsor.
+Developers continue to seek parcels of land within the Central corridor for future redevelopment.
+This is largely due to the numerous future changes to zoning and increase to height restrictions within areas such as Chermside, Kedron, Lutwyche, Nundah and Windsor.
 Developers are favouring sites with sufficient holding incomes so they are able to buy and hold for a few years prior to future redevelopment.

 Gympie Road’s popularity within the retail/commercial sector is evident by the high volume of deals that have recently transacted.

 Overall there has been an increase in activity within the precinct and enquiry levels appear to be remaining consistent in all suburbs.